Keith-kida/cmpm-121-f25-d3-keithkida/PLAN.md

 - [x] Game determines player has sufficient token values in hand.
 - [x] Game enables player to double a token on a cell if holds token of same value and pays with it

+## Tasks D3.b

+- [x] Add movement buttons (North, South, East, West) that simulate player movement
+- [x] Update visible grid dynamically as player moves (spawn/despawn as needed)
+- [x] Center the map around the player’s current position instead of a fixed location
+- [x] Use a coordinate system anchored at (0,0)
+- [x] Allow player to move around the map and see new cells
+- [x] Only cells near the player are interactive
+- [x] Cells forget their state when they leave the screen (memoryless behavior)
+- [x] Player can craft higher-value tokens than before
+- [x] Game declares victory when player creates a token at or above a required threshold

 ## Progress

 - Nov 6 – Created initial plan and task list for D3.a